CosmicFoxStudio/LoveGarden/README.md

 ## How to Play
 1. **Download:**
     - If the file is compressed (.zip), unzip it and start playing.
-    - For .exe files, follow the installer instructions and then execute the game.
+    - For executable files (.exe, .dmg), follow the installer instructions and then execute the game.
     - Mobile version users, click on the downloaded file to install.

 2. **Important Notice:**